© David Llewellyn

 A thought crossed Anabel’s mind.
 This time she raised her hand and said in a loud, clear and friendly voice, “Minerva – down – please.”

-With barely a second’s hesitation, the elephant bent both front legs at the knee and lowered her head, keeping her trunk just a few inches above the ground.
+With barely a second’s hesitation, the elephant bent both front legs forward at the knee and lowered her head, keeping her trunk a few inches above the ground.

 And Anabel was up.
 She’d put one foot on Minerva’s outstretched leg, pushed herself forward, then, as gently as she could, she steadied herself with a hand at the back of an enormous ear and hauled and scrambled as Grandad pushed her as high as he could until she dragged herself to the middle of Minerva’s great wide shoulders.
 And then she’d hung on as best as she was able while the elephant lurched to its feet.